The Critical Beta-splitting Random Tree II: Overview and Open Problems: A hidden symmetry?

-Our numerical estimates of the values of $a_2$ in Table \ref{table:4} and of $\ell$ at \eqref{eq:L} are very close, at 0.608...., so \begin{OP} Does $a_2 = \ell$? \end{OP} There are two different implications of ``$a_2 = \ell$".
-First, it says that (asymptotically) exactly half of the total length is in the ``terminal" edges to a bud-pair.
-Second, in the inductive construction in section \ref{sec:induct}, we expect that as $n \to \infty$ there are limit probabilities for the three types of placement of the new bud: \begin{itemize} \item $p^\uparrow$ is the probability of a branch extension \item $p^\to$ is the probability of a side-bud addition \item $p^\nearrow$ is the probability of a side-bud extension. \end{itemize} Now observe
+From Proposition \ref{P:length} and \eqref{talimit} we see that $\ell := \lim_n n^{-1} \Ex [\Lambda_n]$ and $a(2)$ are both equal to $6/\pi^2$.
+There are two different implications of ``$a(2) = \ell$".
+First, it implies that (asymptotically) exactly half of the total length is in the ``terminal" edges to a bud-pair.
+Second, in the inductive construction we expect that as $n \to \infty$ there are limit probabilities for the three types of placement of the new bud: \begin{itemize} \item $p^\uparrow$ is the probability of a branch extension \item $p^\to$ is the probability of a side-bud addition \item $p^\nearrow$ is the probability of a side-bud extension. \end{itemize} Now observe

 because these are the cases where the tree length increases by a mean length $1$.
 And

 because this is the only case where the number of buds in pairs increases, by $2$.